What are insecurities? These are uncertainty or doubts about ourselves and our abilities, anxieties, being nervous or

 - Keep moving forward.

 - Set realistic goals, especially to start with, start small with quick wins to build yourself back up slowly.
-If you’ve had one or two major knockbacks, nows is not the time for more.
+If you’ve had one or two major knockbacks, now is not the time for more.

 - Ask who I am?

 - Start doing those things you enjoy doing for yourself.

-Forgive those who have hurt you in the past.
+Forgiving those who have hurt you in the past, for you to move forward.
 We all have our insecurities.
 They Are unable to forgive and heal.
 We all make our mistakes.
 Remember, forgiveness is for you.
 Holding onto hurt, pain, guilt, anger, and resentment will only keep you back.
 It’s time to let it all go.
 If it serves you to hate them, hate them.
 If not, learn to let it go.
+Use your emotions to propel you forward, not to hold you back.￼

 Self-trust, learning your boundaries, values, standards and your beliefs for you, trusting within your own judgement, if someone doesn’t feel right for you, let them go.
 Trust at the moment and let the rest unfold, make small predictions for the positive outcomes you want.

 Only compare yourself to you, who you are, and who you want to be.